The tensor renormalization group study of the general spin-S Blume-Capel model: visualization parameter

-As was pointed out in Ref.\cite{PhysRevB.80.155131}, a symmetry breaking phase with $n$ degenerate states is represented by fix-point tensors, which is a direct sum of $n$ dimension-one trivial tensor. $X1$ is a visualized parameter of the fix-point tensor with the following definition,
+As was pointed out in Ref.~\onlinecite{PhysRevB.80.155131}, a symmetry breaking phase with $n$ degenerate states is represented by fix-point tensors, which is a direct sum of $n$ dimension-one trivial tensor. $X_{1}$ is introduced to visualize the structure of fixed-point tensors with the following definition,